 Mom and Dad Go to College

 Most schools schedule a Parents’ Weekend at the beginning of each semester, after students have had sufficient time to settle into their classes and living quarters but before the stress of midterms.
-This can be a great time to visit because you won’t have to plan anything besides how you’ll get there and where you’ll stay; the school takes care of everything else and you’ll have your choice of campus tours, faculty meet-and-greets, alumni brunches and athletic events to attend.
-Visiting on a different time would mean that you and your child would have to make all plans yourselves – a difficult task for freshmen and parents unfamiliar with the campus and its surrounding areas.
-There are other options, though.
+This visiting time is optimal because you will not have to plan much besides transportation and book a hotel; the college institution provides all else when it comes to tours, faculty and staff networking, alumni brunches, and athletic events.
+If you plan on visiting outside this time, you will be responsible for the itinerary, which can be difficult for freshman and parents who’re unfamiliar with the campus and its vicinity.

 Your trip to campus depends on factors such as the school’s location, the weather, and your child’s availability.
 It would not be ideal to visit two weeks after your child moves in because they’ll still be getting acclimated to their classes and roommates; you also shouldn’t plan a trip during finals week when your child is stressfully studying for finals and winter weather is adverse.
 So you may ask: when?
 And for how long?
 And what should you bring with you?